google-research/circuit_training/README.md

 ```
 @article{mirhoseini2021graph,
   title={A graph placement methodology for fast chip design},
-  author={Mirhoseini, Azalia and Goldie, Anna and Yazgan, Mustafa and Jiang, Joe
+  author={Mirhoseini*, Azalia and Goldie*, Anna and Yazgan, Mustafa and Jiang, Joe
   Wenjie and Songhori, Ebrahim and Wang, Shen and Lee, Young-Joon and Johnson,
   Eric and Pathak, Omkar and Nazi, Azade and Pak, Jiwoo and Tong, Andy and
   Srinivasa, Kavya and Hang, William and Tuncer, Emre and V. Le, Quoc and